MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

 ![GitHub Repo Release Section](./images/ci-cd-3.png)

-At the top there is a button that says `Draft a new release`.
+At the top, there is a button that says `Draft a new release`.
 Here you can choose a tag, name the release, and list the changes this release has in markdown format.
 When you are finished click the button that says `Publish release` at the bottom.
 Doing this will trigger your workflow to run.
 Because this is a manual process, it gives you time to test your application first (manually or automated) inside of your preview environment.
 Your preview environment should really be a **prod** clone, meaning it should use the exact same infrastructure setup as the production environment would.
 The only difference between your preview and production environment is the data inside of it.
 I would attempt to mimic what production data might look like in your preview environment so you can cover real-world use cases but avoid straight copying production data into your preview environment.
 I have seen companies do this and it causes major privacy and data integrity issues.
-The exception to this rule would be if the data inside your application is all public anyways and **not** personal identifiable information (PII).
+The exception to this rule would be if the data inside your application is all public anyways and **not** personally identifiable information (PII).

 Okay moving onto the job for this `Release` workflow.
 As you might have guessed, the job setup for this workflow is going to be very similar to the previous `CI/CD` job: